 There will be three heats in the days preceding the national competition.
-All competitions will run from approximately 5:30 – 8:30.
+All competitions will start at 5:00.
 They will be at:

 Jan.
 28 – Sedgwick Middle School, West Hartford, CT